 C. Retention of Data

-Data shall be retained for a minimum of five years, or as defined in the District records retention policy, or as specified in the agreements from with data hosting services, whichever is greater.
+Data shall be retained for a minimum of five years, or as defined in the District records retention policy, or as specified in agreements with data hosting services, whichever is greater.

 D. Response to Operational Issues